-The premise is, when the lid is removed, the box falls open to reveal cute greetings, tokens, photos, or whatever you want to insert, and thinks wow, I did not see that one coming!
-It doesn’t actually “explode” thank goodness, more like it pops out at you.
+Now it doesn’t actually “explode” thank goodness.
+On the outside, it looks like an adorable gift box, but when the lid is removed, the box falls open to reveal cute greetings, tokens, photos, etc. and the lucky recipient thinks WOW I did not see that one coming!

 Be prepared to get comfortable using a ruler as you’re going to be doing a good bit of measuring here!
 I’m using warm tone colors for my box.
 It’s fall right now (yay!) and I love red and orange so I chose dark red, bright red and orange.